lukejharmon/lanyon/chapters_preref/chapter1_introduction_pre.md

 ## Footnotes

 <a name="footnote1.1">1</a>:
-This calculation gives the number of distinct tree shapes (ignoring branch lengths) that are fully bifurcating – that is, each species has two decendents - and rooted.
+This calculation gives the number of distinct tree shapes (ignoring branch lengths) that are fully bifurcating – that is, each species has two descendants - and rooted.
 [*back to main text*](#footnote1.1_back)

 <a name="footnote1.2">2</a>: Another difficulty is that the "tree" of life may not look much like a tree due to hybridization, introgression, and other non-branching processes.
 These issues are currently barely addressed by comparative methods [but see @Bastide2018-pf], and rarely in this book as well!
 We leave that as a pressing future problem that has only begun to be solved.